erotronik/CoyoStim/README.md

 # Notes

-* The DG-Labs 2.0 box has no authentication or pairing, so if you use one in a setting where there are other people please be aware that anyone can take control of it if it's not connected to any other client at the time.
+* The DG-Labs boxes have no authentication or pairing, so if you use one in a setting where there are other people please be aware that anyone can take control of it if it's not connected to any other client at the time.
 Make sure you are connecting